Cyber Up with CERT NZ

 So now’s the time to take action and Cyber Up!
 Here’s how:

 Upsizing your passwords is one of the best ways to Cyber Up and protect yourself online.

 Long and strong passwords are much harder for attackers to crack.
 We recommend creating a passphrase, that’s a string of four or more words as it’s easier to remember and is stronger than a random mix of letters, numbers and symbols.

 It’s also important to use different passwords on each account.
 If an attacker gets hold of one of your passwords, they can’t get access to all of your other accounts.
 It also means you only have to change the password for that one account.

-Turning on two-factor authentication (2FA) is an easy way to add another layer of security to your logins and accounts.
+Upgrading to two-factor authentication (2FA) adds another layer of security to your accounts.

-It’s a simple extra step after you log in, such as entering a code from an app.
+It’s a simple extra step after you log in, like using your thumb print or entering a code from an app.
 You can enable 2FA on most of your online accounts, and your devices.
 You’ll usually find the option to turn it on in the privacy settings.

-When you're alerted to a software update for your device, don't ignore it - install it as soon as possible.
-Updates not only add new features, they fix bugs and vulnerabilities attackers can use to gain access to your information.
+Updating your apps and devices helps keeps bugs and viruses out.
+Updates not only add new features, they also fix security risks that attackers can use to gain access to your information.